ucla-data-archive/elag2018-shiny/pages/ggplot2_dataviz_basics.md

 |          1|         604| Anthony Quinn | Los Angeles |      90063| May      |  2014| May-2014      |         5779|
 |          1|         604| Anthony Quinn | Los Angeles |      90063| June     |  2014| June-2014     |         6257|

+-   We can inspect the data in a few ways:
+-   using `View(la_circ)` will open a tab with the data in RStudio
+-   `glimpse(la_circ)` will output to the console information about the data frame (diminsion, varibles, data types)
+-   `head(la_circ)` and `tail(la_circ)` show us the top and bottom of the dataframe.
+-   `str(la_circ)` an earlier version of `glimpse`

-Each row in this table corresponds to a to the monthly activity for a library in Los Angeles.
+Each row in this table corresponds to a to the monthly activity for a library in Los Angeles county.
 For each row, we have 9 columns:

 1.  **sup\_dist**: Supervisorial District
 2.  **cost\_code**: Internal administrative number.